This is Part I of two posts on describing “Strategic Communication.” Part II is here.

 This people-centric engagement has long been called public diplomacy.
-Anchored in sixty year old legislation and functionally headquartered in the operational equivalent of the Department of Non-State, American public diplomacy was an effective tool in the war of ideas.
-That was before it was neutered in the switch to techno-centric solutions and a reversion to state-centric closed door diplomacy, however.
+Anchored in sixty-year-old legislation and functionally headquartered in the operational equivalent of the Department of Non-State, American public diplomacy was a useful tool in the war of ideas.
+That was before it was neutered in the switch to techno-centric solutions and a reversion to state-centric closed-door diplomacy, however.

 Unlike public diplomacy, strategic communication has no history.
 The term comes from the Defense Community’s need to fill a theoretical and practical void left by ineffective or missing communication by the Government, notably the State Department.
 “Strategic Communication” has appeared in several reports, many without defining it, and is sometimes described and diagramed as encompassing public diplomacy.
 Other times, it is used as a synonym, as it was in the National Strategy on Public Diplomacy and Strategic Communication.
 The recent Defense Sciences Board report on Strategic Communication does include a discussion of an earlier iteration of the principles however on pages 11 – 13.